artemgurzhii/jsdom/README.md

 The latest versions of jsdom require Node.js v6 or newer.
 (Versions of jsdom below v10 still work with Node.js v4, but are unsupported.)

-jsdom has recently changed its public API completely.
+As of v10, jsdom has a new API (docmented below).
 The old API is still supported for now; [see its documentation](./lib/old-api.md) for details.

 ## Basic usage